Skip to main content

 Living as an Acute Lymphocytic Leukemia (ALL) Survivor

-For other people, the leukemia may not go away completely.
-Some people may get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the leukemia in check for as long as possible.
+For other people, ALL doesn’t go away completely.
+You may get regular treatments with chemotherapy or other therapies to relieve symptoms and help keep the leukemia in check.
 Learning to live with cancer that doesn't go away can be difficult and very stressful.
-It has its own type of uncertainty.
-See Managing Cancer as a Chronic Illness for more about this.

 Follow-up care

 Treatment for ALL typically lasts for at least 2 years.
-Whether you have completed treatment or are still being treated, your doctors will still want to watch you closely.
+Whether you’ve completed treatment or are still being treated, your cancer care team will want to watch you closely.

 Exams and tests

-Should your leukemia come back, see Understanding Recurrence for information on how to manage and cope with this phase of your treatment.
+See Understanding Recurrence for information on how to manage and cope with this phase of treatment.

 • A suggested schedule for follow-up exams and tests

-• A schedule for other tests you might need in the future, such as early detection (screening) tests for other types of cancer, or tests to look for long-term health effects from your tumor or its treatment
+• A schedule for other tests you might need in the future, such as early detection (screening) tests for other types of cancer or tests to look for long-term health effects from your leukemia or its treatment

 • Diet and physical activity suggestions